-Unifor offers one scholarship promoting equality worth \$2,000.
-The scholarship is in recognition of the National Day of Remembrance and Action on Violence against Women.
-Children of members pursuing full time post-secondary education at a Canadian public institution such as university, college, CEGEP, technical or other schools, in non-traditional fields of trades, technology, and operations are entitled to apply.
+This scholarship is in recognition of the National Day of Remembrance and Action on Violence against Women.
+It is intended to inspire and encourage Unifor members or children of members wishing to pursue full time post-secondary education in non-traditional fields of science, technology, engineering, math and the trades.